0xBuilders/0xbuilders.github.io/README.md

 # 0xBuilders
-**0xBuilders** is a for-profit organization that likes to give away knowledge for free.
+**0xBuilders** is a non-profit organization that likes to give away knowledge for free.
 This knowledge has a downside, it depends on the effort of the person.

 We like to give people a challenge to start creating things or learning new things.
 That's why we have different free programs:
 1. [DIY the hard way](https://github.com/DIY-the-hard-way)